Changing the way we do things and adopting a few simple habits can make a huge difference to our weight – and our health.

 Just as your grandma always said, breakfast is the most important meal of the day.
 Your willpower tends to be better in the morning, allowing you to eat healthily and get your day off to a great start.
 Focus on foods that will provide you with the energy you need, and avoid sugary options.

 Protein is an essential part of any diet.
 We need it every day to allow our bodies to perform at their best.
-If we neglect to eat protein, our bodies look to find the protein they need elsewhere, often sourcing it from our muscle tissue – which can lead to a loss of muscle mass.
-Try to include protein in most – if not all – meals.
+If we neglect to eat protein while trying to lose weight, our body look to find the protein it needs elsewhere, often sourcing it from muscle tissue — which can lead to a loss of muscle mass and a slower metabolism.
+Try to include a small amount of good quality, lean protein in your main meals.

 Many experts recommend walking at least 10,000 steps in a day.
 While a sedentary person may only walk 1,000 to 3,000 steps a day, there are many health benefits associated with walking more.
 Try taking the stairs instead of the lift, walking instead of catching the bus, joining a walking group or taking the dog out more often.

 Probably one of the easiest ways to fall off the healthy eating wagon is to deprive yourself.
-You get sick of eating well and you binge on food you’re not supposed to eat.
-Instead, stick to your healthy eating habits, but find little ways you can treat yourself when you reach your goals.
+You get sick of feeling restricted and starving, so you end up bingeing on unhealthy.
+Instead, stick to your healthy eating habits most of the time, but try to include small portioned controlled treats some of the time.